gobbyo/kinetic-display/docs/prerequisitesoftware.md

 # Software and Microcontroller Preparation

-If you have any problems with this documentation or the code, please create a new issue on the kinetic-display github site here: https://github.com/gobbyo/kinetic-display/issues/new/choose.
+If you have any problems with this documentation or the code, please create a [new issue](https://github.com/gobbyo/kinetic-display/issues/new/choose) on the kinetic-display github site.

 ## Prerequisites